Is Contentful a WordPress alternative?

 There’s never been a better time to be a digital marketer.

 We’ve got so many content management tools to choose from, so many possibilities when it comes to creating experiences for our audiences, that the sky’s the limit.
-Contentful was designed with that ambition in mind: our platform is a launchpad for brands that want to keep their audiences engaged, entertained, and on their toes with fresh, exciting, unique content experiences.
+Contentful was designed with that ambition in mind.
+Our digital experience platform is a launchpad for brands that want to keep their audiences engaged, entertained, and on their toes with fresh, exciting, unique content experiences.

 But while we’re in an age of digital plenty right now, that wasn’t always the case.
 Back in the early 2000s, when people still glanced at the sky when you mentioned “cloud,” and the phrase “content management” could draw blank stares, there were far fewer quality solutions available to help brands create and publish content online.

-WordPress is one of those legacy solutions.
+Today, we call these tools legacy platforms, and WordPress is one of them.
 Launched in 2003 as a blog publishing tool, WordPress has grown to become a globally popular content management system (CMS).

-Popularity doesn’t necessarily translate to usefulness and, while WordPress clearly appeals to a huge swathe of internet users, is it effective at delivering the kind of dynamic, engaging experiences that modern content teams now need to create, on a daily basis?
+But popularity doesn’t necessarily translate to usefulness.
+While WordPress appeals to a huge swathe of internet users, is it effective at delivering the kind of dynamic, engaging experiences that modern content teams now need to create, on a daily basis?

-In this post, we’re going to line the WordPress content management system up against Contentful, and ask the important question: Is Contentful a viable alternative to WordPress?
+In this post, we line up WordPress against Contentful, and ask the important question: Is Contentful an alternative to WordPress?

 Understanding WordPress

-It’s worth saying, upfront, that WordPress has moved beyond its origins as a blogging platform, and is a quality CMS that does the job for thousands of brands and businesses around the world.
-It’s a legacy CMS (as we mentioned earlier), so it's well established, and if you move in digital-marketing circles, you’ve almost certainly heard about it.
+It’s worth saying, upfront, that, in recent years, WordPress has moved beyond its origins as a blogging platform, and is a quality CMS that does the job for thousands of brands and businesses around the world.
+If you move in digital-marketing circles, you’ve almost certainly heard about it.

-For those that haven’t heard of WordPress, or perhaps haven’t ever properly looked under the hood of the platform, let’s talk about what legacy CMS means.
+For those who haven’t heard of WordPress, or perhaps haven’t looked under the hood of the platform, let’s talk about what legacy CMS means.

 A jack of all trades

 Legacy CMSes, like WordPress, were launched as “all-in-one” content management solutions.
-That means WordPress aims to be a jack of all trades, providing every feature and functionality that brands need to build and launch websites or online stores, and manage content effectively for their audiences and customers.
+That means WordPress aims to be a jack-of-all-trades, providing every feature and functionality that brands need to build and launch websites or online stores, and to manage content effectively for their audiences and customers.

-It achieves that by packaging a tightly coupled back end and a front end, and a database in which to store content — essentially, all the components you need to run basic content operations on a website or online store.
+It achieves this by packaging a tightly coupled back end and a front end with a database to store content — essentially, it has all the components you need to run basic content operations for a website or online store.

-That package makes WordPress ideal for certain businesses and brands.
-It’s particularly useful for small businesses and brands that have limited resources for their digital presence, that want to maintain a small or limited web presence, or that want to launch a website or online store as quickly as possible.
+These features make WordPress ideal for small businesses and brands with limited resources or that want to launch a website or online store as quickly as possible.

 WordPress alternative or alternative WordPress?